aarenson/PHPCap/docs-md/UserGuide1.md

 ### Get PHPCap

+If you have [Composer](https://getcomposer.org/) installed, you can get PHPCap using:

+    composer require phpcap/phpcap

-Get PHPCap from GitHub.
-If you have Git installed, you can use the following:
+If you have [Git](https://git-scm.com/) installed, you can use the following:

     git clone https://github.com/aarenson/PHPCap

-If you don't have Git installed, you can get a Zip file of PHPCap by clicking on this link:
+If you don't have Composer or Git installed, you can get a Zip file of PHPCap by clicking on this link:

 https://github.com/aarenson/PHPCap/archive/master.zip